UnionOfRAD/manual/jp/01_getting_started/web-servers/cherokee.md

-# Lithium on Cherokee
+# li3 on Cherokee

 ## About Cherokee
 Cherokee is a web server build for speed and ease of configuration.
 It supports a variety of technologies, including PHP.
-If you're interested in using Lithium with Cherokee, this guide is meant to cover the installation and configuration process to get you up and running quickly.
+If you're interested in using li3 with Cherokee, this guide is meant to cover the installation and configuration process to get you up and running quickly.

 ## Getting and running Cherokee